Seventh Grade Language Arts

 In my free time I enjoy reading, going to the movies, visiting art galleries and traveling.
 I have traveled in Sweden, Italy, Paris, Amsterdam, Germany, the Czech Republic, England, Scotland, Northern Ireland, Ireland, Spain and Portugal, New England (Boston, Connecticut, New Hampshire, Vermont, Montreal, QB, Kingston, ON, and Toronto, ON) and Bermuda.
 In addition to teaching the Common Core Standards this year, I look forward to sharing my traveling experiences with my students!

-I am super excited to be a Jaguar at Madison Middle, and I'm looking forward to teaching with a block schedule my eighth year.
+I am super excited to be a Jaguar at Madison Middle, and I'm looking forward to teaching with a block schedule my ninth year.
 Since Common Core requires both speaking and listening skills, we will hold several Socratic Seminars each nine-week grading period.
 We are going to have a really great year!
 Students will have an honor code, and I believe the high standards we set at MMS will hold students responsible for living up to them and even exceeding them.

 If you ever have any questions, the best way to contact me is through my email at email@example.com.
 I try to update my homework blog on a daily basis, but I do expect students to copy down homework in their planners that I write on homework board each day.
 (In other words I do get busy and forget occasionally.)
 I always give time to for students to write down assignments ...
 AND I don't give that much homework!